TomasHubelbauer/sqlite-javascript/README.md

 I am using the Chinook test database file which is a newer alternative to Northwind.

+- Finalize page types 2 and 10 and run all pages through `parsePage` for errors
-- Find out what's up with the crash in one of the leaf tables where the cell pointer is over a thousand (page 9?)
+- See what's up with the page #35 reporting a varint leak
+- Finalize the `TODO`s in `parsePage` in the serial type prints
 - Add a view where a visual representation of the pages forming the tree is shown
 - Make the highlights layered:
   - Make the header all one color until hovered when the individual things are highlighted